notpqrrot/caesar-cipher/README.md

 3. At the top find the path and delete it
 4. Simply Write "CMD" and enter
 5. Make Sure you have any Version of Python 3 installed
+6. Before running the file, ensure that you have installed the "enchant" libary (pip install enchant)
-6. Run the Command "python cipher.py" hit enter, and youre good to go!
+7. Run the Command "python cipher.py" hit enter, and youre good to go!
-7. Alternate options include running the file in an external IDE or text editor directly like Spyder, Visual Studio Code, Pycharmm etc.
+8. Alternate options include running the file in an external IDE or text editor directly like Spyder, Visual Studio Code, Pycharmm etc.